yasomaru/go-sdk/CONTRIBUTING.md

 // license that can be found in the LICENSE file.
 ```

+### Updating the README

+The top-level `README.md` file is generated from `internal/readme/README.src.md`
+and should not be edited directly.
+To update the README:

+1. Make your changes to `internal/readme/README.src.md`
+2. Run `make` in the `internal/readme/` directory to regenerate `README.md`
+3. Commit both files together

+The CI system will automatically check that the README is up-to-date by running
+`make` and verifying no changes result.
+If you see a CI failure about the
+README being out of sync, follow the steps above to regenerate it.

 ## Code of conduct

 This project follows the [Go Community Code of Conduct](https://go.dev/conduct).